Auto Mechanic Programs in Birmingham, Alabama

 Typical Program Curriculum

 Auto mechanic programs typically include a mix of classroom instruction and hands-on training.
-Here are some common courses you might encounter:
+Courses may cover:

 Auto Mechanic Employment Opportunities in Birmingham